upbound/docs/content/spaces/backup-and-restore.md

 ### Restore

-To restore from a backup, check the `ControlPlane` to make sure it is ready.
+To restore from a backup, check the `ControlPlane` to make sure it's ready.

 ```bash
 kubectl wait controlplane my-awesome-ctp --for condition=Ready=True --timeout=3600s && \